catsocks/sebo-tools/README.md

 # Sebo wand

-A command-line tool for processing photos, tailored to my very particular use-case.
+A command-line tool for organizing and processing photos, tailored to my very particular use-case.

 _Sebo_ stands for second-hand book store in Portuguese.